Our Monthly Non-Profit Initiative

-As a part of our Anti-Racism Action Plan, we committed to donating 1% of our revenue on a monthly basis to a rotating non-profit organization.
+As a part of our Anti-Racism Action Plan, we committed to donating a portion of our profits to a rotating non-profit organization.
 Since June 2020 we've had the privilege of supporting a number of amazing organizations as a part of our Monthly Non-Profit initiative.
 With the help of recommendations from our team members, friends & family, and our customers, we choose non-profits that support causes that are important to us and our community.

 The organizations that we have supported so far include:

 Egale is a Canadian non-profit organization dedicated to improving the lives of 2SLGBTQI people in Canada and enhancing the global response to 2SLGBTQI issues.
 They do so by informing public policy, inspiring cultural change, and promoting human rights and inclusion through research, education, awareness, and legal advocacy.

 Red Fox Society is a British Columbia-based non-profit organization that focuses on promoting healthy active living among children and youth, and fostering employment and life skills to youth who face barriers.
 They do so by providing free and supportive training and recreation opportunities to children, youth, and families throughout Metro Vancouver.